 You will need to change the name of the helper class to something more appropriate.
 And obviously, you will need to edit the actual Posts 2 Posts connections to be specific to your plugin.
-I have conveniently added @TODO comments to the code so you know what to do and where.

 Also note that you need to pass in your plugin name and slug to the constructor when you instantiate the class.
 These are used for the admin notice and localisation of strings.